-SLO 2: All music students will understand Music History.
+SLO 2.
+All music students will understand Music History.

-In Fall 2019, Music History I had 42 students enrolled.
-On the final comprehensive aural exam, 37 met minimum standards (88%).
-On the final comprehensive written exam, 36 met minimum standards (85%).
+In Fall 2020, Music History I had 25 students enrolled.
+On the final comprehensive aural and written exam, 23 met minimum standards (92%).

-In Spring 2020, Music History II had 33 students enrolled.
+In Spring 2021, Music History II had 22 students enrolled.
 Each exam was comprehensive for the certain time period of music history.
-31 students met minimum standards (94%).
+22 students met minimum standards (100%).